GearHost/Docs/docs/create-a-database.md

 ### Connect to your database:
 Congrats you now have a new database!
 To connect to your MSSQL database view the [How To Connect To a MSSQL Database](https://www.gearhost.com/documentation/connecting-to-a-sql-database-using-sql-server-management-studio-2014) doc.
 To connect to your MySQL database view the [How To Connect To a MySql Database](https://www.gearhost.com/documentation/connecting-to-mysql-database) doc.

+### Database Collation
+Database Collation for MSSQL database can be set during the creation process.
+If you have an existing database you will need to open a support ticket so we can change the collation.
+During database creation follow steps 1 - 5 above, scroll down and select "Options".
+Once selected you will be able to select your desired collation from a dropdown menu.